scumabo/AI-for-Trading/README.md

 * [Decision Tree](Notes/7-Combining-signals-for-enhanced-alpha/README.md): Learn how to branching decision tree using entropy and information gain.
 Implement decision tree using sklearn for [Titanic Survival Exploration](Quiz/m7/titanic_survival_exploration.ipynb) and [visualize the decision tree](Quiz/m7/VisualizeTree.pdf) using graphviz.

+* [Model Testing and Evaluation](Notes/7-Combining-signals-for-enhanced-alpha/Evaluation.md): Learn Type 1 and Type 2 errors, Precision vs. Recall, Cross validation for time series, and using learning curve to determine underfitting and overfitting.

 ## Side Projects